 Yoga is one of the best forms of exercise to do from home.
-Several studies show doing yoga even a few times a week can benefit those with Type 2.
+Several studies show doing yoga even a few times a week can benefit blood sugar health.

 Did you know regular yoga practice can increase blood circulation, help with weight management, and reduces physical and mental stress?
-There are a number of Apps and free videos with different poses that are recommended for those with Type 2.
+There are a number of Apps and free videos with different poses that are recommended.
 Why not give one a try?

 5. Eat Healthy

 During COVID-19, many of us have been eating a little more and moving less.
-It’s ok to eat more, but just remember those with Type 2 need to focus on eating nutritious foods low on the Glycemic Index (GI) to avoid blood sugar spikes.
+It’s ok to eat more, but just remember it is important to focus on eating nutritious foods low on the Glycemic Index (GI) to avoid blood sugar spikes.

 You may not be Superwoman and eat perfectly everyday, but you can try on this special day to enjoy eating delicious superfoods!
 Spinach, broccoli, apples, turnips—-and lots of other good stuff you can find at your local grocery store or farmer’s market.